DkIT Hosts 25 French students as part of a Computing Workshop11 May 2019

 DkIT’s Derek O’Reilly who is a Senior Lecturer in Computing and Department Erasmus Coordinator commented that,

-It’s so important for our students to be given the opportunity to meet and work alongside students from a multinational background, this is just one of many occasions that our Computing or our Computing in Games Development students have had the chance to work in a multinational setting, just recently we had a group develop an Anti-Racism Game and present it in Antwerp.
-This type of experience is unparalleled and gives the students a competitive edge once they graduate!”
+It’s so important for our students to be given the opportunity to meet and work alongside students from other countries.
+This is just one of many occasions where our Computing and our Computing in Games Development students have had the chance to work in a multinational setting.
+Just recently, we had a group develop an anti-racism game along with other European students in Antwerp, Belgium.
+This type of experience is unparalleled and gives our students a competitive edge once they graduate!”

 This workshop has been running throughout the academic year, students have been in contact with each other throughout the semesters and have spent time working on things digitally.
 Next academic year, the DkIT students will return to France and continue working on their projects but this time they will be joined with students from the University of Lodz, Poland.